open-resources/stats_bank/content/public/005.Foundations for inference/Topic Outcome/5_1_point_estimates_and_sampling_variability_q5_1/5_1_point_estimates_and_sampling_variability_q5_1.md

     params:
       vars:
         title: Identify the parameter, Part I
-        question: In a survey, one hundred college students are asked whether or not they cited information from Wikipedia in their papers.
+        question: In a sample of one hundred recent college graduates, it is found that $ 88 $ percent expect to get a job within one year of their graduation date.
         answer_panel_feedback: Proportion.
-Each student reports Yes or No, so this is a categorical variable and we use a proportion.
+Each student reports whether or not s/he expects to get a job, so this is a categorical variable and we use a proportion.
       part1:
         ans1:
           value: Proportion